Dance Me Outside

 Dance Me Outside is a 1994 Canadian drama film, directed by Bruce McDonald.
 It was based on a book by W.P.
 Kinsella.

 The film premiered at the 1994 Toronto International Film Festival, before going into commercial release in 1995.

 Plot

 On the Kidabanesee reserve in Northern Ontario lives Silas Crow (Ryan Black), a young man looking for direction in life.
 He is uncertain about taking an automobile mechanic's course in college.
 His general confusion with life is most readily evident in his appearance.
 He wears an old ratty black fedora, a strange assortment of cargo pants, as well as a long, black trench coat.
 Frank Fencepost (Adam Beach) is Crow's best friend, and Sadie Maracle (Jennifer Podemski) is his girlfriend.

 A young girl from the reserve is murdered by Clarence Gaskill (Hugh Dillon); the white man's sentence is light, leading the community to demand justice or vengeance.

+Cast

+Main

+Ryan Black (Saulteaux) as Silas Crow an 18 year old aspiring mechanic struggling to write a short narrative of his home.

+Adam Beach (Saulteaux, plains Ojibwe) as Frank Fencepost, the best friend of Silas, who is joining Silas in becoming a mechanic.